eatnumber1/goal/README.md

 ### Previous Solutions
 The more exciting solutions are original, not applying techniques that have already been discovered.
-The following generally applicable techniques have already been discovered:
+The following broadly applicable techniques have already been discovered:

  * [Self-modifying code][c-self-modify]
+ * [Aborting early][sh-abort-early]

 ## Languages